Galvanic-displacement-derived CuOx–Pt/Cu interfaces for operando activation and enhanced HER in acidic media

 Abstract

 This work presents an interesting and easy galvanic displacement strategy for the synthesis of self-supported Pt–Cu heterointerfaces optimized for the hydrogen evolution reaction (HER) in acidic media.
-By galvanically replacing surface copper with Pt2+ ions, we achieve a unique CuOx-Pt/Cu interface, which undergoes dynamic in-situ activation during HER to form a Pt–Cu2O/Cu heterostructure, in which, Pt is in trace amounts.
-This transformation significantly enhanced the electrocatalytic HER requiring just 38 mV and 76 mV as overpotentials for 10 and 100 mA cm-2, respectively, outperforming the bulk Pt foil.
-The synergistic interplay between Pt, Cu2O, and Cu is believed to have delivered a superior charge transfer and active site stabilization, while the self-supporting architecture improves catalyst durability and accessibility.
-Our approach demonstrates scalable, cost-efficient catalyst fabrication that maximizes Pt utilization while being conservative on the same, providing a promising pathway toward next-generation HER electrocatalysts for efficient green hydrogen production in acidic conditions with ultralow Pt content.
+By galvanically replacing surface copper with Pt2+ ions, we achieve a unique CuOx–Pt/Cu interface, which undergoes dynamic in situ activation during the HER to form a Pt–Cu2O/Cu heterostructure, in which Pt is present in trace amounts.
+This transformation significantly enhanced the electrocatalytic HER requiring just 38 mV and 76 mV as overpotentials for 10 and 100 mA cm−2, respectively, outperforming bulk Pt foil.
+The synergistic interplay between Pt, Cu2O, and Cu is believed to have delivered superior charge transfer and active-site stabilization, while the self-supporting architecture improves catalyst durability and accessibility.
+Our approach demonstrates scalable, cost-efficient catalyst fabrication that maximizes Pt utilization while minimizing Pt consumption, providing a promising pathway toward next-generation HER electrocatalysts for efficient green hydrogen production under acidic conditions with ultralow Pt content.

 Please wait while we load your content...